Connecticut man linked to impeachment has many legal woes

 “I cannot believe this is coming from my own district,” she said.

 Calls seeking comment from Hyde were met with a message that said “Senator Hyde” had a mailbox that was full.
-But in a text to The Associated Press, Hyde said he would make “extensive comments” available Wednesday night.
+But in an interview Wednesday evening with “America This Week with Eric Boiling,” a Sinclair Broadcast Group program, Hyde denied he was part of a surveillance of Yovanovitch, laughing at the suggestion and telling Boiling he thought he was in Ecuador when the two were texting.

+“It was just colorful.
+We were playing.
+I thought we were playing,” Hyde said of his conversations with Parnas.
+“I didn’t know he was so serious.”

 Hyde, who has received thousands of critical messages on Twitter since Tuesday’s revelations, has used the controversy to try to raise cash for his struggling campaign.
 He tweeted Wednesday: “Great stories and accusations. ...
 Please consider making a contribution to my campaign,” with a fundraising link.